eBay/TasCreed/docs/usage/States.md

 | `FAILED` | `DONE` | `FAILED` | the task is finished with a failed result |
 | `ERROR` | `DONE` | `ERROR` | the task is finished by a non-expected exception |

-Please be noted that Tumbler will **NOT** mark the task from undone state to the done states, the task state change should be explicitly implemented in the execution method of `TaskExecutor` by users.
+Please be noted that TasCreed will **NOT** mark the task from undone state to the done states, the task state change should be explicitly implemented in the execution method of `TaskExecutor` by users.
 So it's your choice to use any kind of the task states.

 ## Step state